mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 - Puppet based deployment (we can tear down and rebuild the cluster with one command)
-- Monitoring and alerts via Promethesu and Grafana
+- Monitoring and alerts via Prometheus and Grafana
 - ZFS data storage node
 - High availability entry point server pair
 - Custom user abuse sensors and process killers

+TODO : Add image of the server rack

 .. _bare metal: https://en.wikipedia.org/wiki/Bare-metal_server